 At Relm, we have always invested in premium imported timbers like American White Oak and American Walnut.
 As the name suggests, these timbers are sustainably sourced from the United States.

 Currently, everybody is fighting for space on shipping containers and shipments are becoming further apart.
-With the increased demand, we are now finding that imported timbers are fully purchased before they even land in Australia, meaning timbers need to be ordered up to 3 months in advance.
+With the increased demand, we are now finding that imported timbers are fully purchased before they even land in Australia, meaning timbers need to be ordered up to 3 months in advance and prices have rocketed.